km4ack/pi-build/patch/README.md

 # flmsg-20210806
 This patch will install FLMSG 4.0.19 which as of 06AUG2021 will not compile on the Pi with the current Build a Pi code.
 This patch takes ~20 minutes to complete.

-# hamlib4.3-20210905
-Backup your pi before installing this patch!
-This patch will install the latest version of libusb-1.0 and hamlib 4.3.
-See https://github.com/km4ack/pi-build/issues/296 This patch take ~30 minutes to complete.

 Last Edit 01SEPT2021

 PATCH=YES